Leon753/Layup/README.md

 ```

 ### Runtime/Time Complexity/Optimzations

+- **Runtime:**
-Runtime: As shown in the graph we can see visually that the linear regression line fits
+  - As shown in the graph we can see visually that the linear regression line fits
     well.
 Unfortunately the R^2 value is quiet low but that is probably due to
     operations being so fast, that noise is a larger factor.

+- **Time Complexity:**
-Time Complexity: O(n) -> The algorithm performs a single loop that iterates n times
+  - O(n) -> The algorithm performs a single loop that iterates n times
     and does constant work (2 constant calls (n-1) and (n-2) inside the loop,
     its time complexity is O(n)

+- **Optimizaitons Made:**
-Optimizations Made: I used memoization to store already seen values, making repetitive
+  - I used memoization to store already seen values, making repetitive
     calls constant time.